Cramping After Sex During Pregnancy: Is It Normal?

 Cramping After Sex During Pregnancy Is Mostly Normal

 If you have a low-risk pregnancy, contractions should not deter you from enjoying sex during pregnancy.
 If you have a history of miscarriage or preterm labor, you must ask your doctor whether sex is advisable.
-In such cases, contractions are more worrying.
+In such cases, contractions caused by intercourse are more worrying.

 It is actually very common for an orgasm to cause some minor contractions of the uterus.
 When your nipples are rubbed or the genitals are stimulated, the hormone oxytocin is released.
 Oxytocin can cause the uterus to contract.
 Moreover, your partner’s semen contains chemicals called prostaglandins, which induce uterine contractions.
 Penetration can also stimulate the cervix, and this too releases prostaglandins.
 Since contractions can be caused by orgasm, masturbation can also give you minor cramps.